zd123/images-for-class/README.md

 # images-for-class
-these are images for class
+These are images i use for class in readmes and stuff.